 OK so let's get to the recipe!
 Kitchari is a traditional Ayurvedic dish made from mung beans, Basmati rice, seasonal vegetables, ghee and a blend of warming spices.
 Appreciated for its detoxifying capabilities and its ability to balance all three doshas, its nutrient dense and easy to digest, with soothing and calming characteristics.
 Honestly, I just love this meal!
 Eating it feels like a big, warm, cleansing hug - particularly in these chillier months.
 My version of the recipe is a not 100% traditional, since I make it without rice or ghee, and I add a little heat to mine because I like it spicy!
 In this particularly delicious batch, I used minced broccoli, chopped red onion, zucchini, sweet potato and carrots as my seasonal vegetables.

-Here's what you need to make my version of grain free, dairy free Kitchari:
+Here's what you need to make this dish:

 1/2 cup of dry green mung beans, soaked overnight

 1/2 cup of dry moong dal (yellow lentils), well rinsed